adlersantos/adlersantos.github.io/about.md

 profile: true
 ---

-I'm a data scientist with the blood of a software engineer.
+I'm a data scientist and a software engineer.
+Typically, data scientists rely on software engineers to create applications or systems for them so they can start doing data science.
+I'm someone who doesn't require much assistance from developers when building production-grade data pipelines.

-My background is in theoretical physics and growth hacking.
-I've grown out of the scholarly halls of the academe to solve tech problems by combining code, data, and mathematics.
+My background is in theoretical physics and software engineering.
+I've journeyed from academic research, to growth hacking, to building Rails apps, and to machine learning until I can finally solve tech problems by combining code, data, research, and business sense.

 Welcome to my portfolio site and blog!
 I hope you'll enjoy your stay.